alex-crr/Cleo/README.md

 # Cleo
  Centralized Learning and Executive Operator- LLM integrated second brain

+ 03/12/2024: stop working on gui and focus on adding more functionality, including voice control and web researcher
  ![image](https://github.com/user-attachments/assets/64c33b7f-a2ca-4245-9222-de720e1725a8)

 The idea behind this system is to replicate an AI assistant similar to Jarvis.